mikepowellwrites/mikepowellwrites.github.io/index.md

 About the [history and legacy of hip-hop producers](https://music.apple.com/us/multi-room/6446378801) and [MCs](https://music.apple.com/us/multi-room/6446378857).
 Or [The Beatles](https://music.apple.com/us/multi-room/1651468217).
 Or [Frank Ocean](https://music.apple.com/us/multi-room/1632462027).

-And here's some other work I'm proud of.
+And here's some other work I'm proud of:

 A [short essay for _The New York Times Magazine_](https://www.nytimes.com/2019/06/04/magazine/letter-of-recommendation-washing-dishes.html) about dishwashing.